MalouisMuted/syso-harkka/parallel zip/README.txt

 Struct would have the character and number of times to be repeated.
 The structs would make up a linked list for iteration.
 Every thread would begin their work on a different memory area.
 After all the threads are done and joined, I would iterate all the buffers and write to stdout.
+You will find the single thread version in the subfolder.

 Sources:
 http://man7.org/linux/man-pages/man2/mmap.2.html